aliabdullahcp/alocai_test/Readme.md

 You wanna create a service which will return a combination of games with the highest possible total value for the given pen-drive space and steal returned games from the computer.

-There are 4 endpoints created for this task:
+There are 5 endpoints created for this task:

-/docs
+[GET] /docs
 - Documentation for the endpoints using OPEN API (redoc)

-/docs/swagger-ui
+[GET] /docs/swagger-ui
 - Documentation for the endpoints using OPEN API (swagger)

+[GET, HEAD] /api/v1/status
+- Returns server health status about the database connection

-/api/v1/games
+[POST] /api/v1/games
 - Endpoint to add new games

-/api/v1/best_value_games
+[POST] /api/v1/best_value_games
 - Endpoint to get the best games within a max space

-## Pre req
+## Prerequisite before setting up the project
 - docker should be installed

 ## Setting up the project: